xni-esrf/SSD_3D/README.md

 To activate the created environment:

 ```
-conda activate noise2inverse_3d_xni
+conda activate n2i_xni_cuda12
 ```

 To test this code, you can download a volume imaging a fly neuropile here : https://drive.google.com/file/d/1tEbyaTwU0S8uQ21TYoluTgclkJflORvl/view?usp=sharing
-The commands below assume that the downloaded archive is extracted in the 'volumes' folder
+All commands below assume that the downloaded archive is extracted in the 'volumes' folder

 ## Dataset Metadata